mmai/piquetBook/index.md

 <div class="calibre7">
 <img alt="Picture #30" src="images/000041.jpg" class="calibre1" />
 </div>
-<p class="calibre5">The proper discard, elder hand, seems to bequart minor in spades and ace of clubs, for thefollowing reasons :&mdash;It is only 5 to 4 against takingqueen or knave of spades.
+<p class="calibre5">The proper discard, elder hand, seems to bequart minor in spades and ace of clubs, for thefollowing reasons :-It is only 5 to 4 against takingqueen or knave of spades.
 There are also twocombinations in diamonds (viz., ace, ten; or ten,nine), either of which gives the elder hand aquint; and, all these circumstances being con-sidered, there is a probability of a good scoreby discarding as proposed.
 On the other hand,if the elder hand discards the four spades only,he may leave one of the following cards : king ofclubs, ace of diamonds, or, ace, queen, or knaveof spades; and in any of these cases he would,

 L